mikestillman/stringtorics/README.md

 ReflexivePolytope -- A Polytope, which happens to be reflexive.
 Contains -- caches for data about the polytope, dual faces, lattice points etc.

 CalabiYauToricHypersurface
-  -- this is the data of a ReflexivePolytop and a triangulation.
+  -- this is the data of a ReflexivePolytope and a triangulation.
   -- this mostly refers to dimension 3 Calabi-Yaus.
 Might contain more later.

   -- functions to include: